railblocksco/railblocks-error-sdk/README.md

 ## Contributing

-This library is part of the Railblocks ecosystem.
+This SDK is part of the Railblocks ecosystem.
 For issues or contributions, please contact the Railblocks team.

 ## License